jackstapleton/rdb-autoscaling/whitepaper.md

 We do not want to keep everything in the log as other RDBs in the cluster may be holding some of the day's data.
 This is why the `logWindow` is passed down by the tickerplant.

-`logWindow` is a list of two integers:
+`logWindow` is a list of two integers.
 1. The last `upd` message processed by the other RDBs in the same queue.
 2. The last `upd` processed by the tickerplant, `.u.i`.